PoonLab/sup/devan_TODO.md

     -   Embarassingly embarassingly parallel: just run the script a few times with different directories.

--   [ ] Use scripts from [sam2conseq](https://github.com/PoonLab/sam2conseq/blob/master/sam2conseq.py) to find consensus sequences for sam files
+-   [x] Use scripts from [sam2conseq](https://github.com/PoonLab/sam2conseq/blob/master/sam2conseq.py) to find consensus sequences for sam files

-    -   Add these to the files to be sent into pangolin
+    -   Used samtools instead

-    -   Potentially, find the reported sequence (as submitted to NCBI) instead
+-   [ ] Add fasta to the files to be sent into pangolin

 -   [x] Ensure pangolin is working as expected